mjhddev/go-ecommerce-api/README.md

 # Go E-Commerce API

-RESTful E-Commerce API built with Go, Gin, GORM, and PostgreSQL.
+A RESTful API for an e-commerce application built with Go, Gin, GORM, PostgreSQL, and JWT Authentication.

 ## Tech Stack